You’ve tried to build habits before.

 SimpleStreaks was built for exactly this.
 One tap to check off daily habits.
 No complexity.

 The goal isn’t perfection.
-It’s not letting one slip become a slide.
+It’s recovery.

 Building Your First Sticky Habit